The Twisted Hierarchical Agenda of the Modern Church System

 You will find nowhere else in Scripture where 'en' means 'over' in the context of leadership.

 The words of Peter should make thing crystal clear.

 Not domineering OVER (katakurieuo) those in your charge, but being examples to the flock – 1 Peter 5:3

-Someone who domineers is a behavior that is typical of a lord exercising their authority over their minion, as in Greek the verb kata means down and kurieuo means to exercise lordship.
+Someone who domineers is a behaviour that is typical of a lord exercising their authority over their minions, as in Greek the verb 'kata' means down and 'kurieuo' means to exercise lordship.

 To drive home the point Christ said,

-But Jesus called them to him and said, “You know that the rulers of the Gentiles lord it OVER (katakurieuo) them, and their great ones exercise authority OVER them. – Mathew 20:25
+But Jesus called them to him and said, “You know that the rulers of the Gentiles lord it OVER (katakurieuo) them, and their great ones exercise authority OVER them. – Matthew 20:25

 Elders should be examples of humble servants who lead by the example of love understanding that the one who is great is the servant, just as the Son of man came to be a servant giving his life as a ransom for others.